AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ![](./rgb_camera.png)

 ::: tip
-For browser or NodeJS, the stream can be decoded with [jmuxer](https://github.com/samirkumardas/jmuxer).
+For browsers or Node.js, the stream can be decoded using [jmuxer](https://github.com/samirkumardas/jmuxer).
-Use `flusingTime: 0` to avoid delay.
+Use `flushingTime: 0` to minimize delay.

 ```js
 this.jmuxer = new JMuxer({